peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

     ``cmake --build . --config Release``

+* If you want to make the Intel runtime dynamically linked into the shared library (this is necessary in order to load hundreds of copies of REFPROP in memory with the REFPROP-manager (see https://github.com/usnistgov/REFPROP-manager)), define the CMake flag ``-DREFPROP_DYNAMIC_RUNTIME=ON``.
+The default is to statically link the runtime, which is the right answers for most users and use cases.

 ## Instructions for MINGW builds on windows

 It is possible to use a fully open-source build system on windows to compile REFPROP.
 This is enabled by the use of the MINGW compiler system.